youzhenghai/knownledge-gop/README.md

 you can get kaldi form ["here"](https://github.com/kaldi-asr/kaldi)

-you can get Asr model and UY/Child ["here"](https://github.com/youzhenghai/knownledge-gop/releases).(Due to manpower constraints, only part of the data is annotated can be used.
+you can get ASR model and UY/Child ["here"](https://github.com/youzhenghai/knownledge-gop/releases).(Due to manpower constraints, only part of the data is annotated can be used.
 The complete data set will be provided by Mewlude Nijat ,mewludenijat@stu.xju.edu.cn)

 Once you have prepared the .wav data( ["Aishell"](https://www.openslr.org/33/), UY/Child) to s5/raw_data/WAVE/speakid*.